bamrtn/voltagedrop/README.md

 voltage sources, while containing at least one.
 If your circuit is valid, you can press the play button in the top right corner to visualize voltage drops in 3D.
 You can delete elements and specify resistances and voltages using the panel on the left.
-You can also see calculated values here.
+You can also see calculated values there.
 There is also an option to save and load your circuits in the top left corner.

-Check the examples file for some interesting circuits!
+Check the examples in the open menu!

 About the software
 ------------------